Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: The case of lines

 Let $e_1,\ldots,e_8$ be exceptional curves on $Y$ that pairwise intersect with multiplicities 1 and 2, and let $C$ be their weighted intersection graph.
 Assume that $C$ equals number 7 in Figure \ref{table cliques}.
 By Proposition~\ref{prop: 47 cliques of size 8}, there is only one $W_8$-orbit of cliques of size 8 in $G$ with intersection graph equal to number 7.
-Therefore, after changing the indices if necessary, there is an element $w\in W_8$ such that $e_i=w(k_i)$ for $i\in\{1,\ldots,8\}$, where $K_1=\{k_1,\ldots,k_8\}$.
-Write $E_i'=w(E_i)$ for $i$ in $\{1,\ldots,8\}$.
+Therefore, after permuting the indices if necessary, there is an element $w\in W_8$ such that $e_i=w(f_i)$ for $i\in\{1,\ldots,8\}$.
+Write $E_i'=w(E_i)$ for $i$ in $\{1,\ldots,8\}$, where $E_i$ is as in Notation~\ref{notation curves P^2}.
 Then, since the $E'_i$ are pairwise disjoint, $Y$ is isomorphic to the blow-up of $\mathbb{P}^2$ in points $Q_1, \ldots,Q_8$ in $\mathbb{P}^2$ such that $E_i'$ is the exceptional curve above $Q_i$ for all $i$ \cite[Lemma 2.4]{vLW}.
 It follows that, under this blow-up, the exceptional curves $e_1,\ldots,e_8$ are the strict transforms of the curves $L_{1,2},L_{3,4},L_{5,6},L_{7,8},C_{1,2},C_{3,4},C_{5,6},C_{7,8}$ in $\mathbb{P}^2$, but now defined with respect to the points $Q_1,\ldots,Q_8$.
-By Proposition \ref{propno3cubics}, these curves are not concurrent, since $Q_1,\ldots,Q_8$ are in general position.
-This contradicts the assumption that $e_1,\ldots,e_8$ are concurrent, so we conclude that $C$ is not equal to number 7 in Figure \ref{table cliques}.
-Completely analogously, $C$ is not equal to number 15 in Figure~\ref{table cliques}.
-This shows that for del Pezzo surfaces over fields of characteristic 0, that are the blow-up of points in $\mathbb{P}^2$ satisfying the conditions of Proposition \ref{propno3cubics}, a stronger version of Theorem \ref{thm: case8lines} holds, where we can exclude numbers 7 and 15 from the list.
+Assume that the lines $L_{1,2},L_{3,4},L_{5,6},L_{7,8}$ with respect to $Q_1,\ldots,Q_8$ are concurrent in a point $P$.
+Then by Proposition \ref{propno3cubics}, the curves $C_{1,2},C_{3,4},C_{5,6}$ with respect to $Q_1,\ldots,Q_8$ do not go through $P$.
+We conclude that the exceptional curves in a clique with isomorphism type 7 are not concurrent.
+The same holds completely analogously for clique number 15.
+This finishes the proof. \end{proofofthm8lines}